SeekDaSky/Sok/README.md

 fun wrapMultiplatformBuffer(array : ByteArray) : MultiplatformBuffer
 ```

-​	On Native platforms it is important to destroy the buffer using the `destroy()` method when it is not needed anymore in order to free memory.
+​	On Native platforms it is important to destroy the buffer using the `destroy()` method when it is not needed anymore in order to free memory, note that if you destroy a buffer that use a back buffer, the ByteBuffer class will simply `unpin()` the array.

 ​	Sok also provide a BufferPool class, usefull to recycle buffers and reduce garbage collection pressure